bayerische kammer philharmonie - CD project

 The ensemble was founded by young musicians in Augsburg in 1990.
-It is characterised by the strong integration and artistic energy of each one of its members, as expressed in its expert playing without a conductor, and by its unusual concert programmes.
 On their new album, which will be released in collaboration with BR Klassik and Avi Records in March 2026, the bayerische kammerphilharmonie will focus on the music of Mieczysław Weinberg.

 learn more